csaafrica/intro_to_data_science/project_topics.md

 - Data quality and preprocessing (25%)
 - Model performance and validation (25%)
 - Visualization quality and insights (25%)
-- Real-world applicability and recommendations (25%)
+- Report: real-world understanding of the problem, applicability within a local context and recommendations (25%)